matthewliou/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 Answer:
 ![image](https://github.com/user-attachments/assets/c490245c-7ccd-48ac-9b71-b5c19aa39e7f)

-### Questions 9: What was the total volume of pizzas ordered for each hour of the day?
+### Question 9: What was the total volume of pizzas ordered for each hour of the day?
 ```
 SELECT
     DATE_PART('hour', order_time) as hour,